exponea/exponea-flutter-sdk/Documentation/app-links.md

 No changes are required to make App Links work.

-To track the links to Engagement, you must add 2 methods to the `MainActivity` that will respond to incoming intents:
+To track the links to {user.mkg}, you must add 2 methods to the `MainActivity` that will respond to incoming intents:

 ```kotlin
 package com.exponea.example